Jan Kessinger

-Jan Henderson Kessinger (born February 20, 1951) is an American politician.
-He served as a Republican member for the 20th district in the Kansas House of Representatives from 2017 to 2021.
+Jan Henderson Kessinger (born February 20, 1951) is an American politician and retired management consultant.
+He served as a Republican member for the 20th district in the Kansas House of Representatives from 2017 to 2021 and currently serves as an elected member and president of the Blue Valley School District Board of Education.

 Early life and education

-Kessinger is a fifth-generation native of Kansas who has lived in Overland Park for over 30 years.
-He has been involved in public service since he was a child.
-Both his father and grandfather served in the Kansas House of Representatives.
-During college, Kessinger interned in Washington, D.C., for Senator and Republican National Chairman Bob Dole.
+Kessinger was born and raised in Junction City, Kansas and has lived in Overland Park for over 40 years.
+Kessinger served in the Kansas House of Representatives in 2016, where both his father and grandfather had previously served.

-He earned his Bachelor of Science in journalism from the William Allen White School of Journalism at the University of Kansas.
+He earned his Bachelor of Science in journalism from the William Allen White School of Journalism at the University of Kansas and completed his Master's in Business Administration at Rockhurst University in 1988.

-Career
+Business career

-Kessinger worked in retail management before joining Vance Publishing, an Overland Park firm, in 1976.
-He served as Sales Director and Associate Publisher of The Packer, the leading business publication for the fresh fruit and vegetable industry.
-For seven years, he was the Western Division Manager and lived in the Los Angeles area with his family.
+Kessinger built his career in publishing, where he served in roles as varied as Sales Director, Associate Publisher, and Division Manager for Vance Publishing at The Packer, the leading business publication for the fresh fruit and vegetable industry.

-While in California, he conducted graduate studies in business at the Graziadio School of Business and Management, Pepperdine University, and completed his MBA at the Helzberg School of Management, Rockhurst University, in 1988.

-Kessinger and his family moved to Overland Park in 1984 where he became founding publisher of ProNet, Vance Publishing's leading edge online service for the fresh produce industry.
-The new venture created jobs for the Overland Park community.
+Kessinger and his family later moved to Overland Park where founded ProNet, Vance Publishing's leading edge online service for the fresh produce industry.

-In 1994, Henderson Kessinger Consulting (HKC) was established as a management, sales and marketing firm.
-As president, Kessinger works with companies both large and small across the United States and internationally to positively impact their work environment and sales.
-His work includes helping 35 state and provincial lotteries generate increased revenues for their jurisdictions by improving retail execution and creative strategies.
-He has spoken at conferences and workshops across the United States and Canada as well as in Central Europe and Central America.
+In 1994, Kessinger established Henderson Kessinger Consulting (HKC, Inc.) as a global management, sales and marketing consulting firm.

 In 2015, Kessinger was appointed to the Kansas Gaming and Racing Commission.
-In 2013/14, he consulted for the Kansas Lottery and was tasked with restructuring and reorganizing the sales team.
-In 2014, record sales were set, in part due to his expertise.
+In 2013 - 2014, he consulted for the Kansas Lottery and was tasked with restructuring and reorganizing the sales team.

-Kessinger also works with local businesses and Fortune 500 firms with the goal of growing and developing strong work environments and employees, simultaneously generating sales growth and profits, and in turn, creating more jobs.
+Kessinger also works with local businesses as well as Fortune 500 firms with the goal of growing and developing strong work environments and employees, simultaneously generating sales growth and profits, and in turn, creating more jobs.